 Repair or Replace Strings or Cords

 - If you don't have the supplies or the time to replace the entire string or cord, temporarily patch the frayed or severed section with clear masking or packing tape.
-This repair will not withstand excessive water, sun or snow exposure, but will keep the wind chime together for a few days (depending on the amount and level of sun or water exposure).
+This repair will not withstand excessive water, sun or snow exposure, but will keep the wind chime together for a few days.

 - Replace broken strands with heavy, duty, water resistant string or cord, such as monofilament or one made of nylon material.
 Keep in mind the size and diameter of the original string or cord and the holes in the tubes in which the string or cord has to fit through.
 To replace all the string or cords keeping your wind chime together, gently remove each strand from the suspension ring at the top of the wind chime.
 Be careful not to cut any non-damaged strands.

 Before taking apart your wind chime, make sure you know how the wind chime is constructed.
 Either draw a diagram or take a picture of the original wind chime with a digital camera or your cell phone to have a visual reference to go back to when putting the wind chime back together.
 Try to get close-ups as much as possible, especially of the top portion where all of the strands meet.

 Restore or Paint Tubes

 The tubing portion of the wind chime can rust if it's made of metal or it can fade and crack if it's made of bamboo or other wood.